Road traffic accident claims

 If you've suffered a whiplash injury in a road traffic accident where compensation for pain and suffering is valued at less than £5,000, your claim will be processed as part of the Whiplash Injury Regulations, more commonly known as the whiplash reforms.
 Although in many of these cases it's unlikely that you'll have to attend court, there will be occasions when attendance at court is necessary, for example, if neither party can agree on who was to blame, or how much compensation you should receive.

 If you decide to represent yourself as a Litigant in Person, you'll have to attend court without any legal advice or representation.
-However, if you decide to pursue your claim with Slater and Gordon, we'll provide you with the legal advice and representation you need when attending a court hearing.
+However, if you decide to pursue your claim , we'll provide you with the legal advice and representation you need when attending a court hearing.

 2. The fast track process